 What is an income share agreement (ISA)?

-In short, an income share agreement is a financing option between a school and a student where in exchange for covering the upfront cost of the student’s tuition, the student agrees to pay back a percentage of their income for a fixed number of years.
+In short, an income share agreement is a financing option between a school and a student where the school covers the upfront cost of the student’s education, and in exchange, the student agrees to pay back the school a percentage of their income for a fixed number of years.

 ISAs have grown in popularity over recent years in the bootcamp and trade school spaces.
 Traditional 4-year universities are following suit as students seek other options besides taking on student loan debt.

 How income share agreements work vary by the actual institution, as every program boasts different tuition rates.
 Most, if not all, allow the student to complete their course for free (or for a small sign-up fee) and begin making monthly payments so long as a particular income threshold is met.
 Despite slight variations, it is a shared perspective that an income share arrangement truly seeks to align student success with school success.

 How does an ISA work for App Academy tuition?